BirthdayResearch/quantum/README.md

 Once approved, user will call the `bridgeToDeFiChain()` function with following arguments: `_defiAddress`- address on Defi Chain that receiving funds, `_tokenAddress` - ERC20 token's address and `_amount` amount to bridge over to Defi chain.

-### Fund Ether - to transfer ERC20 tokens from an EOA to the Bridge

-When sending ETHER to bridge, the user will not have to approve the contract.
-By default, every smart contract accepts ETH.
-Sending ether will be similar to an ERC20 token, except we don't account for `_amount` - instead `msg.value()` is used.
-The `_defiAddress` is the address on the DeFiChain that is receiving funds.
-Since ETH does not have an address since it is the native currency, it is identified by address(0)/0x0 in `_tokenAddress`

 ### Add supported token

-Only addresses with the Admin and Operational role can call the `addSupportedTokens()` function.
-This sets the `_dailyAllowance` for a ERC20 token identified by its `_tokenAddress`.
+Only addresses with the Admin and Operational roles can call the `addSupportedTokens()` function.
+This sets the `_dailyAllowance` for an ERC20 token identified by its `_tokenAddress`.
 The `_startAllowanceTimeFrom` also represents when this token 'goes live'
 User are not allowed to bridge more than the dailyAllowance per day.

 ### Remove supported token

 Only addresses with the Admin and Operational role can call the `removeSupportedTokens()` function.

-### Withdraw ether

-Only the Admin can call the `withdrawEth()` function with ETH's amount.

 ### Withdraw ERC20